Lenore Anderson – Executive Director

 Aqeela’s work with his brother to tackle the myriad personal and social issues that contribute to crime, drugs and violence have led to the historic 1992 “peace Treaty” between the Crips and Bloods.
 He has consulted in war-torn regions such as Belfast, Ireland, and the former republics of Yugoslavia.
 He lives in Watts, Los Angeles.

-Elizabeth Siggins – Project Consultant, Local Safety Solutions Project
+Elizabeth Siggins – Director, Local Safety Solutions Project

 Elizabeth and her team implemented over $250 million in budget reductions using evidence-based decision-making, and she drafted the state’s plan to reinvest in rehabilitative programs as part of CDCR’s 2012 Blueprint (ultimately adopted and funded by the Legislature).
 Elizabeth has also worked with the California Legislature, for the Office of the Inspector General, and with several nonprofits, including as the Executive Director of City Youth Now (located in San Francisco’s Youth Guidance Center).

 Elizabeth has a Masters in Public Policy from Harvard University’s Kennedy School of Government.
-She and her son, Chauncey, live in Sacramento.
+She and her son live in Sacramento.

 Dionne Wilson – Survivor/Victim Outreach Coordinator

 In 2005, Dionne’s husband, a police officer in San Leandro, was shot and killed while responding to a disturbance call.
 Raising two young children and stricken with grief, Dionne struggled in the months that followed.
 Though her husband’s shooter was caught, solace came to Dionne in helping other victims heal and by promoting smarter justice policies.
-This includes speaking on behalf of our Survivors for Safety and Justice program throughout the state, as well as engaging crime victims in Silicon Valley and beyond as part of the statewide network.
+This includes speaking on behalf of our Crime Survivors for Safety and Justice program throughout the state, as well as engaging crime victims in Silicon Valley and beyond as part of the statewide network.

 She lives in Morgan Hill, California.
 Email Dionne.